semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 [ERROR] Found pending changes in tracked files.
 Baseline scans runs require a clean git state.
 ```

-This error is due to git conflicts between `requirements.txt` that is already in the repository and the one the job generates each time.
+This is due to git conflicts between the previously committed `requirements.txt` file and the newly generated `requirements.txt` file.

 A solution to that can be to generate the `requirements.txt` file in a specific folder so you can specify this file in the Semgrep scan: